 Stress and exhaustion are part of the emotional baggage attached to divorce, but each day you can dump some of the things that have been hanging on.
 Look in the mirror and smile back at yourself.
 Tell the reflection that your life is valuable and important.
 Be thankful for the sleep you had and for the morning.
 Enjoy a hot cup of coffee or tea with a healthy breakfast.
 A nutritious diet will help you both physically and emotionally.
 A healthy mind and body are essential to recovery.
 Remind yourself that your divorce has freed you to be who you really are.
 Think about the things you’ve dreamed of doing, and start making plans to do all that are affordable.
 Learn a new language, take music or dance lessons, trace your genealogy, or take up a new hobby.
 Add physical activity to your schedule every day.
 Walking, running, dancing, swimming, hiking, and similar activities are all healthy for mind and body, and each puts you in control of your life.

 Getting over a divorce is a difficult thing to do, but taking charge of your life will make it much easier.
 Don’t be afraid to take time to mourn your loss, and then get busy and move forward.
 There is an exciting future waiting for you.
-If any questions about divorce call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If any questions about divorce call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.